 Bitcoin is the first of a new breed of digital tokens labelled “cryptocurrencies” (or simply “cryptos”).
 The core idea is that it has a public record of all transactions, called a “blockchain”.
 New transactions are recorded by adding transaction record blocks to the existing chain, with specific rules around who can add blocks, how new blocks are recognised, the types of blocks and the rate at which they are meant to be added.

 Bitcoin follows a “proof-of-work” requirement in order to add a block to the blockchain.
 This means that the right to record the next block is attained by doing work – also known as "mining".
 The work required, in the case of Bitcoin, is testing a large number of random numbers until you happen upon one that produces a specific outcome.
 By making the numbers random, the playing field is levelled, with anybody able to jump in and mine.
 The more miners there are testing random numbers, and the more computing power they use, the faster somebody finds the correct random number.
-Miners that control more computing power are more likely to be the first to find the solution.
+Miners that control more computing power are more likely to be the first to find the solution, with their rate of success being proportional to their share of computing power.
 Making mining simple means it isn’t dominated by any one party, preventing a malicious party from consistently adding fraudulent transaction blocks.

 1. The first part is the block reward.
 Currently set at 12.5 Bitcoin and halving every four years, it will increase Bitcoin supply up to a maximum of 21 million Bitcoin and will therefore end in 2140 if all goes to plan.
 This amount isn’t paid by anybody in particular, but rather is inflationary.
 Essentially, it is partially funded by everybody that owns Bitcoin.